 The collision has created a split-screen reality.
 In June 2025, the Supreme Court said Texas could force porn sites to check IDs.
-But courts have killed nearly identical laws for social media and app stores.
-The distinction: what counts as obscenity versus protected speech.
+The 11th Circuit allowed Florida's social media restrictions to proceed.
+But courts have killed nearly identical laws in Louisiana, Arkansas, Texas (for app stores), and California.
+The distinction: what counts as obscenity versus protected speech, and how narrowly laws are tailored.
 At stake is who controls the internet's front door—parents, states, or tech platforms—and whether protecting children requires adults to surrender anonymity online.

 More than half of U.S. states enacted age verification requirements since 2023